 Most leaders thought these changes would be short-lived, however remote work looks to be here for a while.
 Companies like Google and Facebook have extended their remote work policy until summer of 2021 (or even later), and other companies are looking to make remote work a more permanent part of their policies.
 At the same time, employees are feeling the effects of social distancing, isolation, and Zoom fatigue.
 How can leaders better lead remotely for what will likely be an indefinite amount of time?

 • Build strong connections.
-Connect employees to purpose by showing how their work furthers your organization’s purpose.
-Connect to accomplishment by recognizing and celebrating successes.
+Connect employees to purpose by showing how their work furthers your organisation’s purpose.
+Connect to accomplishment by recognising and celebrating successes.
 Connect employees to one another through virtual gatherings or opportunities for collaboration.
 When employees are physically disconnected, it’s more important than ever to help them feel they are still part of the team and that they belong.

 There are a variety of tools out there, like O.C.
 Tanner’s Culture Cloud, that can make it easy for leaders to create meaningful connections for their people and build positive team cultures, even when everyone is apart.